ashcat2005/ComputationalAstrophysics/README.md

-# ComputationalAstrophysics2021
+# Computational Astrophysics
-Public repository for the Computational Astrophysics course 2021 at the Observatorio Astronómico Nacional.
+Public repository for the Computational Astrophysics course at the Observatorio Astronómico Nacional.